advocations/skype/Skype/Trusted-Application-API/docs/ChatCallflowDetail.md

     Response - 201 Created
     ```
-9. The Service Application receives a callback event with conversation state as conferenced, along with an **[ms:rtc:saas:addParticipant](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_addParticipant.html)** link.
+9. The Service Application receives a callback event with conversation state as conferenced, along with an **[service:addParticipant](https://ucwa.skype.com/trustedapplicationapi/Resources/service_addParticipant.html)** link.
 This link is used to add participants to the meeting.

     **a.
 Callback to SaaS application** - It indicates that a new online meeting has been started and a new conversation has been created for the meeting.
     A link to add participants is also give here.
     ```
     Post https://litware.com/callback
-    "rel": "ms:rtc:saas:onlineMeetingInvitation", "type": "started"
+    "rel": "service:onlineMeetingInvitation", "type": "started"
-    "rel": "ms:rtc:saas:conversation", "type": "added"
+    "rel": "service:conversation", "type": "added"
-    "ms:rtc:saas:addParticipant": {  "href": "/platformservice/t..../communication/participantInvitations?endpointId=sip:helpdesk@contoso.com&conversationId=2499e2a...."
+    "service:addParticipant": {  "href": "/platformservice/t..../communication/participantInvitations?endpointId=sip:helpdesk@contoso.com&conversationId=2499e2a...."
     ```
 10. The Service Application receives other callback event indicating that a new online meeting has been added to the conversation,
     and messaging resource within the conversation has been updated to allow adding messaging to the conversation.
     ```
     Post https://litware.com/callback
-    "rel": "ms:rtc:saas:onlineMeeting",   "type": "added"
+    "rel": "service:onlineMeeting",   "type": "added"
-    "rel": "ms:rtc:saas:messaging", "type": "updated" - has new resource - "ms:rtc:saas:addMessaging"
+    "rel": "service:messaging", "type": "updated" - has new resource - "service:addMessaging"
     ```

-11. The Service Application then adds messaging modality by Post on  "ms:rtc:saas:addMessaging"
+11. The Service Application then adds messaging modality by Post on  "service:addMessaging"
     ```
     Post /platformservice/tgt-c39794177c465e6c922bd0737e01fd03/v1/applications/1627259584
     /communication/messagingInvitations?endpointId=sip:helpdesk@contoso.com&conversationId=1765e9ed-9199-4566-84df-9faa99c4a023"

     Response - 201 Created
     ```
-12. The Service Application then uses the **[ms:rtc:saas:acceptAndBridge](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_acceptAndBridge.html)** capability to bridge the incoming messaging invitation into the on demand meeting that it just created.
+12. The Service Application then uses the **[service:acceptAndBridge](https://ucwa.skype.com/trustedapplicationapi/Resources/service_acceptAndBridge.html)** capability to bridge the incoming messaging invitation into the on demand meeting that it just created.

     **a.
 Bridging the incoming messaging invitation into the newly created conference**
     ```